HackYourFuture/Node.js/week1/MAKEME.md

 > In this part of the homework you'll be setting up the basis of your project: `HackYourTemperature`.
 Inside the folder `homework`, create a new folder called `hackyourtemperature`.
 You'll add to it every week.

-In this module you'll be rebuilding an existing application, starting from scratch.
-The application is called `HackYourTemperature` and you can find it here: [HackYourTemperature](https://hackyourtemperature.herokuapp.com/).
+In this module you'll be building the simplest of API's, starting from scratch.

 Each week you'll be building a certain part of it.
 This week we'll get started with creating a web server, using [Express.js](https://expressjs.com/).
 Inside of the `hackyourtemperature` folder: